microsoft/MSLab/README.md

 ```

 ## Execution Policy
-If your environment enforces running signed PowerShell scripts, scripts in release ZIP archive (starting from September 2022) are signed with our Code signing certificate.
-Although the code signing certificate is trusted, by design of PowerShell, you might see this warning when running the MSLab scripts as certificates for scripts are in separate certificate store (`Cert:\CurrentUser\TrustedPublisher\`) and explicit decision is required for each certificate:
+If your environment enforces running signed PowerShell scripts, scripts in release ZIP archive (starting from September 2022) are now signed with a code signing certificate.
+Although the code signing certificate is trusted you might see this warning when running the MSLab scripts:
 ![](Docs/media/mslab-sign-allow.png)

-The only manual part needed is to sign again `LabConfig.ps1` file if you'd do any change in Lab configuration as initial signature would then be invalid.
+This is by design behavior of PowerShell runtime, as certificates for scripts are stored in separate certificate store (`Cert:\CurrentUser\TrustedPublisher\`) and explicit decision is required for each certificate.

+Also please keep in mind that any change to `LabConfig.ps1` file would then require to sign that file again as any change in LabConfig would invalidate initial signature.

+To sign `LabConfig.ps1` file you can use this snippet that would select first available Code Signing certificate on your computer:
 ```powershell
 # Get a Code signing certificate from store
 $certificate = Get-ChildItem -Path Cert:\CurrentUser\My\ -CodeSigningCert | Select-Object -First 1